logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-3-working-with-interface-definitions/creating-mappings-with-the-interface-viewer/_index.md

     ![](/images/TA_Tutorials/Images/tut.Interface_Defs.Int_Ent.Password_node02.png)

-8.  **Note:** This new mapping can be saved to the existing interface entity.
+8.{{<note>}} This new mapping can be saved to the existing interface entity.
 Before saving, rename the mapping with your own TA name:

     1. Right-click the **Password** subnode and select **Rename**.